calaldees/teachingWorkshops/teacherTraining/managingData.md

 * Consider how whole schools and departments use data
 * Understand a range of practical tools for tracking class progress

+* Data is part of your job
+    * Should not encompass your whole job

 Use of School Data
 ------------------